hiww/HarekazeCTF-2018/README.md

     `QR-code: HarekazeCTF{Y0u_G0t_FuNNy_F1ag_?DF?_T?_is_xxxxx}`

     - Step-2.(Investigate the xxxxx.zip)
         - By the way, have you ever used SD cards that can not add new files?

-The filesystem have some restrictions.
+        - The filesystem have some restrictions.

         - You can know some information by unzip the xxxxx.zip(without password).
             - 1. The contents of xxxxx.zip seems to be fatxxx(file-size is 0KB).
-            - 2. Total file number(`512 files`) of xxxxx.zip means filesystem's number of files limit.
+            - 2. Total file number(`512`) means filesystem's number of files limit.
             - 3. Total number of files = Number of files limit in root directory of FAT16.
             - 4. This is why that `FAT16` is correct answer of xxxxx.